 I believe that there is power in numbers.

 Not numerology, but numbers of organized people working for the same cause.
 In this case, beekeeping.
-I believe that people are our biggest resource and relationships are major teachers.
+I believe that people are our biggest resource and relationships teach us a lot.
 I also believe that hunches are more powerful when you can support them with data; I really like record keeping and tracking tiny count-able things.
+Descriptions below.

 If you are interested in beekeeping, I can help you decide with my Exploratory Beekeeping course, which is available on-demand >click here for the digital course<.
 I also teach continuing education courses for brand new, current, and returning beekeepers.
 Check Johnston Community Education every semester for current offerings.
-My Beekeeping 101 course is certified with the Great Plains Master Beekeeping Program.
-I also offer a Winter Beekeeping course (in July) and Beekeeping 201 course in the area, also through Johnston Community Ed.
+My Beekeeping 101 course is certified with the Great Plains Master Beekeeping Program and I am in continuous education with the IPM4Bees program, a partnership of Midwestern universities.
 Lastly, I send a monthly support email for things that fall outside of classes like reminders and other “bee things” to think about.

 Outside of teaching, I want to connect people to the larger food system and agriculture world.
 I work to improve the adoption rate of best management practices as I understand them.
 To do so, I co-coordinate a bee club called the Des Moines Backyard Beekeepers.
 Prospective and current local beekeepers are welcome to join the club both online and in person.
-In-person meetings are announced on our website.
+In-person meetings are announced on the club website.
 We get together every month to talk bees.
-In between meetings, we talk online over at our Facebook group.
+In between meetings, we talk online in our Facebook group.

 Additionally, I belong to a regional group and have done work with a statewide group.
 They have a place in the beekeeper community as well.
-We are blessed to have a bee research station (at least that’s what I call it) at Iowa State University.
+We are blessed to have a bee research lab at Iowa State University.
 We also have a high quality state apiarist at the Iowa Department of Agriculture and Land Stewardship.

 Bonus if you have read this far on the page: Are your bees ready for winter?